LeoInDaHause/speedycode/README.md

-# Speedy Code (Project for OOP at the National University of Colombia)
+# Speedy Code (Web Project using Java, yes java :v)

 This is a small project about a web page that helps you improve your programming skills and become faster at typing.
 If you want to contribute to this project, feel free to make a pull request! :D